iturdikulov/notes/set (abstract data type).md

 Deletion from set takes ==$N$ steps, delete and move data to the left to close gap==, like array.

-Insertion is different.
-You need to ensure that you don't have duplicate data and this means every insertion into a set ==first requires a search operation==.
+**Insertion** is different.
+You need to ensure that you don't have duplicate data and this means every insertion into a set
+==first requires a search operation==.

-In best case insertion into set takes: ?
-Insert into end of set. $N + 1$ steps.
+In best case insertion into set takes:
+?
-$N$ steps → search, 1 step to insert into end.
+Insert into end of set. $N + 1$ steps. $N$ steps → search, 1 step to insert into end.

-In worst case insertion into set takes: ?
-Insert into beginning of set.
+In worst case insertion into set takes:
+?
+Insert into beginning of set is worst case scenario.
 In contrast to insertion into the begging of a regular array ($N+1), insertion can take $2N + 1$ steps.
-Formula: (search $N$ steps) + (shift
-$N$ steps) + (insert 1 step).
+Formula: (search $N$ steps) + (shift $N$ steps) + (insert 1 step).
 In other words we add search operation to insert value into set.